 In the early days, the two schools, while they had one administration and one School Council had separate Parents and Friends Associations and two cultural identities.
 It took until 1996 to formally merge the Parents and Friends Associations and promote the concept of “two campuses, one school”.
 This was partly achieved by the decision to drop the name Thomas Scott Campus and to refer to each campus of John Septimus Roe Anglican Community School by its locality.

-Today JSRACS has an enrolment of 1940 students from 1276 families.
-It is by far the largest Anglican School in Western Australia and the student population is expected to peak at 2100 students.
 The success of the school has been dependent on clearly articulating the values of the school to its students, parents and staff and the establishment of procedures and practices that make those values as tangible as the bricks and mortar that make up the buildings.
 We have a strong focus on pastoral care and believe that if we take good care of this aspect of the curriculum then much of the work of building a good school is done and almost everything else flows from this.
 It’s the quality of the relationships that give rise to the tone of the school.